 Greens on Screen is grateful to the authors of Argyle History; all long-time supporters who have commited considerable time and effort for no personal gain.

-Roger Walters: Roger grew up in Whitleigh but left the city at the age of ten and has lived in the South East ever since.
+Roger Walters: Roger grew up in Whitleigh but left the city at the age of ten, and lived in the South East until returning to Plymouth in 2019.
 He first saw Argyle play in the promotion season of 1958-59, "a small boy amongst a huge crowd", and still retains a strong affection for Plymouth and its people.
 Roger began his Argyle research in the mid-seventies and for much of that time has focused on the amateur days between 1886 and 1903.
 His astonishing account, the result of 30 years of painstaking research, presents a fresh insight into the club's formative times, with an unprecedented level of detail in the description of events.
 Roger wishes his efforts to be freely available as an accurate history of the club's early years, and has donated his original work to Greens on Screen to form the first part of this site's History of Argyle.

-Colin Parsons: Colin has been collecting programmes and other Argyle memorabilia since the late 50s.
-He has combined this with his work as a school inspector, football referee and very inept cricketer.
-He has also worked as a football scout at senior level for a number of clubs (and managers!).
-During an eight year spell at Argyle he was responsible for bringing a number of young players to the club and, in that time, he worked for seven different managers.
-He has since been involved with a number of clubs but has spent most of the last 16 years with Sunderland, initially working with Bob Saxton and Peter Reid.
-He is now retired with two loves in his life – Argyle and Suzie (his boat).
-Oh, and his wife Hazel!
+Colin Parsons: Colin collected programmes and other Argyle memorabilia since the late 50s.
+He combined this with his work as a school inspector, football referee and very inept cricketer (his words!).
+He worked as a football scout at senior level for a number of clubs and managers.
+During an eight-year spell at Argyle he was responsible for bringing a number of young players to the club and, in that time, worked for seven different managers.
+He was then involved with a number of clubs, including 16 years with Sunderland, initially working with Bob Saxton and Peter Reid.
+After enjoying his retirement in east Devon, Colin sadly passed away in August 2019.

 Paul Roberts: Paul grew up in Africa and was forced to wait until the age of ten before making his first trip to Home Park.
 Argyle thrashed Huddersfield 6-1 on that summer's day in 1987, and he couldn't work out why his Dad always came home from the football moaning.
 He soon realised why!
 A decade later, he began writing Argyle match reports for the Western Morning News (the first goal he had to report on went in off Sean McCarthy's backside at Southend).
 Paul was also involved in the NYD@LOFC fans project, and says he will never forget taking the call that told him the game had been frozen off.
 He moved away from journalism in 2007, but couldn't stay away from writing altogether, and published Peter Shilton's Nearly Men in 2009.
 He now lives in Gloucestershire, where he is desperately trying to make an Argyle fan of his young son.